-A Will is defined as a legal declaration of a person’s intention concerning the distribution of their property after death.
+A Will is a legal declaration by which a person (testator) expresses their intention about how their property should be distributed after death.

 -